Oh yeah, it’s that time of year again.

 - About offers a great list of familiar Christmas carols.
 Choose your favorite Christmas carol, and you can learn the lyrics in Spanish.
 Once you learn carols in Spanish, you’ll never forget the vocabulary—those things are unbelievably catchy.
 When you spend the next three years with “Cascabeles” (Jingle Bells) constantly ringing in your head, just don’t blame us.

 - FluentU has a boatload of authentic Christmas video content from around the Spanish-speaking world.
 Watch what native Spanish speakers are gathered around the TV watching at this time of year.
-You could start by seeing what these adorable Ecuadorian children have to say about the true meaning of Christmas, or by watching music videos of Spanish Christmas carols.
+For example, you could start by seeing what these adorable Ecuadorian children have to say about the true meaning of Christmas.
 The active learning tools will help you put your new Spanish vocabulary into action!

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.